singnet/dnn-model-services/services/places365-scene-recognition/README.md

 #### Through SingularityNET
 > Follow this [link](https://github.com/singnet/wiki/blob/master/tutorials/howToPublishService/README.md) to learn how to publish a service and open a payment channel to be able to call it.

-Assuming that you have an open channel (`id: 270`) to this service, you need `0` AGI to call the service at its Daemon's endpoint (`54.203.198.53:7019`).
+Assuming that you have an open channel to this service, you need `0` AGI to call the service at its Daemon's endpoint (`54.203.198.53:7019`).
 The only call method available for this service is `recognize_scene`, which has been defined at its protobuf file.
 Specifying the URL to an `input_image` and telling the service what to `predict`, the full example call (and its outputs) would be:

 ```
-$ snet client call 270 0 54.203.198.53:7019 recognize_scene '{"input_image":"https://static1.squarespace.com/static/564783d5e4b077901c4bdc37/t/5a823d47c83025d76ac6ddae/1518484818865/Piccolo-104.jpg?format=1500w", "predict":"io, categories"}'
+$ snet client call snet places365-scene-recognition recognize_scene '{"input_image":"https://static1.squarespace.com/static/564783d5e4b077901c4bdc37/t/5a823d47c83025d76ac6ddae/1518484818865/Piccolo-104.jpg?format=1500w", "predict":"io, categories"}'
 ...
 data: "{\"io\": \"indoor\", \"categories\": \" 0.924 -> beauty_salon, 0.006 -> gymnasium/indoor, 0.005 -> clean_room, 0.005 -> biology_laboratory, 0.004 -> chemistry_lab,\"}"
 ```